A neodymium magnet around the neck makes for a convenient third hand.

 Not enough xylophones.

-I wanted to give the van more presence, approved more weight visually (and, doctor coincidentally enough, viagra 40mg literally).
-So I’m building Keyboard 4 from the same raw aluminum (3-inch by half-inch 6106 T6 aluminum – at right) and monkeyed-together hardware contained in Keyboards 1, 2 and 3 … Continue reading Rinse, repeat – building Keyboard 4
+I wanted to give the van more presence, approved more weight visually (and, coincidentally enough, literally).
+So I’m building Keyboard 4 from the same raw aluminum (3-inch by half-inch 6106 T6 aluminum – at right) and monkeyed-together hardware contained in Keyboards 1, 2 and 3 …

 The lowest key will actually stick out near-vertically from the hood, decease with two identical keyboards of 9 notes each spreading away on either side of it.
 Mounting it’s going to be … fun.